guam68/capstone/README.md

     - Organized Play games played
     - Chains
 - Graphs of top x% (based on power level and win %) comparisions.
 Will include all the same categories as global
-- Rating based on composition of deck vs most frequently occuring cards by house within *"meta"* decks (possibly weighted with respect to card rarity?)
 - Visualization of decks most similar in composition
     - Consists of a series of nodes that represent decks
     - Node size will represent the % match in composition